-On-Site Visibility Appraisal: Route Screening Analysis
+On-Site Visibility Appraisal: Route Screening Analysis (RSA)

-As the ZTV does not account for localised undulations in topography and other screening factors, actual visibility is often far less than is indicated by the ZTV.
-Therefore, whilst the ZTV is a useful tool to aid analysis of likely visibility of the Proposed turbines and screen out areas where impacts will not occur, the LVIA is also informed by visibility appraisals conducted from sensitive receptors throughout the LVIA Study Area.
+As the ZTV does not account for localised undulations in topography and other visual screening factors, the actual visibility is often far less than is indicated by ZTV mapping.
+Therefore, whilst the ZTV map is a useful tool to aid analysis of the likely visibility of the proposed turbines and scope out areas where impacts will not occur, the LVIA in Chapter 13 was also informed by visibility appraisals conducted from sensitive receptors throughout the LVIA Study Area.

-During site visits conducted for this LVIA in 2023, the likely visibility of the Proposed Wind Farm site was appraised from receptors where the ZTV indicated theoretical visibility.
-This included an analysis of visibility towards the Proposed turbines from the local road network immediately surrounding the site during an exercise called 'Route Screening Analysis' (RSA), a methodology developed by MKO.
+During site visits conducted for this LVIA in 2022, 2023 and 2024, the likely visibility of the proposed turbines was appraised from receptors where the ZTV indicated theoretical visibility.
+This included an analysis of visibility towards the proposed turbines from the local road network immediately surrounding the site during an exercise called 'Route Screening Analysis' (RSA), a methodology developed by MKO.

-RSA comprehensively demonstrates the varying characteristics of roadside screening existent on roads proximate to the Proposed Wind Farm site and directly records the actual visibility in comparison to the theoretical visibility.
+The RSA methodology was developed in order to comprehensively demonstrate the varying characteristics of visual screening existent on roads, proximate to the Proposed Wind Farm and to record the actual visibility of the proposed turbines in comparison to the theoretical visibility.
 As its name suggests, RSA considers the actual visibility based on the currently existing roadside 'screen' of vegetation, topography or built structure.